AcademySoftwareFoundation/xstudio/docs/user_docs/appendix/python_scripting.rst

 The Communications Port
 =======================

 xSTUDIO opens a port on startup for remote control which is subsequently used by the Python API and also for 'pushing' media to a running session through the command line.
 The range of port numbers that xSTUDIO will try to open can be specified as a command line option or in the preferences files.
 When creating a Connection object in Python, you can specify the port number of the xSTUDIO session that you want to connect with.
-For studios that are interested in managing mulitple instances of xSTUDIO to support a workflow this can be exploited with appopriate wrapper scripts and python integration code
+For studios that are interested in managing multiple instances of xSTUDIO to support a workflow this can be exploited with appropriate wrapper scripts and python integration code.

 Launch xSTUDIO with a specific port::